If you die before you take your deferred benefits

 The death grant

-The value of the death grant depends on your dates of membership in the scheme.
+The value of the death grant depends on your dates of membership in the Scheme.
 If you stopped contributing to your deferred LGPS pension after 1 April 2008, the death grant will be 5 x the current value of your annual pension.
-If you stopped contributing to your deferred LGPS pension before 1 April 2008, the death grant is usually the equivalent of the automatic lump sum retirement grant.
+If you stopped contributing to your deferred LGPS pension before 1 April 2008, the death grant will be 3 x the current value of your annual pension.

 If you have other LGPS accounts

 If you have an active LGPS account (one that you are still paying into) as well as a deferred benefit account, you will receive the death grant with the highest value, not both.
 The death in service grant for an active LGPS account is 3 x your pensionable pay.
-For more information, see Grant payable when you die
+For more information, see LGPS death grants.

 If you have more than one deferred pension account, a death grant for each pension account is payable.

-If you have another LGPS account where the pension is already in payment (pensioner account), a death grant for the deferred benefit account will be payable in addition to any death grant if there is one from the pensioner account.
-For more information, see What happens to your pension when you die
+If you have another LGPS account where the pension is already in payment (pensioner account), a death grant for the deferred benefit account will be payable in addition to any death grant from the pensioner account.
+For more information, see What happens to your pension when you die.

 Making a death grant nomination